 Weight: 11.86 lbs

-The Vitamix A2500 Ascent blender offers great performance and some really convenient features to help make your life a bit easier in the kitchen.
-It has a powerful motor allowing the blender to do the job of multiple appliances.
-You can prepare hot soups, ice cream, dough, and more.
+The Vitamix A2500 blender offers great performance and some really convenient features that help make your life a bit easier in the kitchen.
+It’s equipped with a powerful motor allowing the blender to do the job of multiple kitchen appliances.
+You can prepare hot soups, ice cream, dough, fresh juice, and the list really just goes on.
+Waking up and blending some fresh fruit or making a smoothie can be a healthy way to start your day.
+With a powerful blender you can accomplish this much faster and with better results.

-Having the 3 automated preset modes is a nice bonus over the previous model.
-They can be a convenient time saver.
-You get consistent results every time since the blender runs a preprogrammed blend cycle.
-This model does have a retail price that’s $50 more though.
-You’ll have to be the one to decide whether these presets are worth that amount or not.
+Having the 3 automated preset modes is a nice bonus over the previous model, but they aren’t what some people consider an essential feature.
+They can be a really convenient timesaver.
+Plus, you get consistent results every time since the blender runs a preprogrammed cycle.
+This model does have a retail price that’s $50 more though, so you’ll have to be the one to decide whether these presets are worth that extra amount or not.
+For $50 it’s honestly not that much more so I’d probably recommend it to most people.

 Vitamix A2500 Current Offers

-Click the buttons or links to view the offers that are currently running.
-The retail price is $520, but the prices can vary at random times depending on the sellers.
-Add the product to your cart to see a total cost.
-Enjoy!
+Check out the buttons and links below to view the offers that are currently running.
+The retail price is $550, but the prices can vary at random times depending on the sellers.
+Add the product to your cart to see a total cost from Amazon.